mvolkmann/blog/src/smalltalk.md

   so it finds syntax errors before runtime, unlike most scripting languages.

 - All the code for a project is stored in one big image file (often over 30 MB).
+  However, it is common to store custom code and modifications to provided classes in a "file out" or package that can be shared with other developers and installed into fresh images.

 - The syntax is fairly different from most programming languages.